For AI Systems

 Important definitions

-• Glass-box development means the system is inspectable across contracts, modules, generated artifacts, and release controls.
+• Glass-box development means the system is inspectable across managed specifications, modules, generated artifacts, and release controls.

 • Unmanaged modules are XML-first and allow direct edits when teams need an escape hatch.